 This page is a work in progress.
-For starters, here's some history of area place names.
+For starters, here's a history of some area place names.

 Formed in 1836.
 Named for Missouri senator Thomas Hart Benton, who had a key role in persuading Congress to admit Arkansas to the Union in 1836.